AI Agents

 Providing Codebase Context

 Use CopyTree to give agents context about your codebase.
 Press Cmd+Shift+C to copy a structured snapshot to your clipboard, then paste it into any agent's terminal input.
-You can also right-click a worktree card and choose Copy Context to select between full context and modified files only.
+You can also right-click a worktree card and choose Copy Context to pick between full context and modified files only.

 Send Selection to Agent